aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `accumulated_rewards`

-Return the accumulated rewards that have not been distributed to the provided shareholder.
+Return the accumulated rewards that can be unlocked for shareholder distribution.
+Calling unlock_stake() will allow these rewards to be distributed.
 Caller can also pass the beneficiary address instead of shareholder address.

 This errors out if the vesting contract with the provided address doesn't exist.